emmawalshdev/living-landscapes/README.md

     * The company's contact telephone number is also visable on the footer of each page.
     * The compnay's contact telephone number with the message 'Want To Chat?
 So Do We!' is displayed on the 'Home' & 'Contact Us' page.

-* As a prospective client, I would like to view a portfolio of past work, so that I can know what to expect.
+* As a prospective client, I would like to view a portfolio of past work, so that I will know what to expect.
     * A dedicated Portfolio' page has been created.
     * 'Award-Winning Gardens' are displayed first, showing the company's greatest acheivements.
     * 'Our Recent Creations' shows an additional six garden designs with a date and discription included.